Gavin Sheets Player Props: White Sox vs. Royals

-On Monday, Gavin Sheets (.303 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 7:40 PM ET.
+The Chicago White Sox, including Gavin Sheets (.250 on-base percentage in past 10 games, 75 points below season-long percentage), battle starting pitcher Brad Keller and the Kansas City Royals at Kauffman Stadium, Wednesday at 7:40 PM ET.

-He racked up three RBI (going 2-for-5 with a home run) in his previous game against the Reds.

 Gavin Sheets Game Info & Props vs. the Royals